 - What is the difference between used, refurbished, and remanufactured?

 Medical ultrasound is also called sonography.
 It is an imaging technique that uses high frequency sound waves to generate live images.
 Ultrasound can be described as non-ionizing radiation, in contrast to examinations with; for instance, X-ray or CT.
-At LBN Medical we sell a wide range of imaging equipment, including ultrasound machines with matching ultrasound probes.
+At LBN Medical we sell a wide range of imaging equipment, including ultrasound systems with matching ultrasound probes.

 Ultrasound is used in a number of clinical settings.
 These are grouped below, and some of the specific uses are found in more than one group.
 Click each category to learn more.